dereuromark/cakephp-tinyauth/docs/Authentication.md

 Note: Prefixes are always `lowercase_underscored`.
 The route inflects to the final casing if needed.
 Nested prefixes are joined using `/`, e.g. `my/admin/nested/`.

-Using only "allowing" is recommended for security reasons.
+Using only "granting" is recommended for security reasons.
 Careful with denying, as this can accidentally open up more than desired actions.
 If you really want to use it:

 ```ini
 Users = "!secret",*
 ```
-Meaning: Allow all "Users" controller actions by default, but keep authentication required for "secret" action.
+Meaning: Grant public access to all "Users" controller actions by default, but keep authentication required for "secret" action.

-Note that deny always trumps allow, if both are declared for an action.
+Note that denying always trumps granting, if both are declared for an action.

 ### Multiple files and merging
 You can specify multiple paths in your config, e.g. when you have plugins and separated the definitions across them.
 Make sure you are using each key only once, though.
 The first definition will be kept and all others for the same key are ignored.

-### Mixing with code
+## Mixing with code
 It is possible to have mixed INI and code rules.
 Those will get merged prior to authentication.
 So in case any of your controllers (or plugin controllers) contain such a statement, it will merge itself with your INI whitelist:
 ```php